Nemin32/Nemin32.github.io/_drafts/aorant.md

 I love Abe's Oddysee.
 Perhaps it's not exactly a unique sentiment, but nonetheless it's true.
 There are very few if any games that come close to the joy Oddysee gives me.
-In this post I would like to provide some introspection why this is and I hope that it might give a few of you a new angle of appreciation for the game.
+In this post I would like to provide a perspective on why this is and I hope that it might give a few of you a new angle of appreciation for the game.

+This is the second post in my long-form game reviews.
+The previous one was about [Munch's Oddysee](/munchrant).

 **Contents:**